Best Airlines: Conclusion

 After the deregulation of the airline industry in the United States in 1978, many new air carriers took to the skies while existing airlines grew, leading to an expansion from 297 million passengers handled in the U.S. in 1980 to 466 million in 1990.
 But along the way many new startup airlines operating jet aircraft in scheduled passenger service either failed or were acquired and then merged into other air carriers after encountering financial challenges including Air21, Air Atlanta, Air Florida, Eastwind Airlines, Jet America, Kiwi International Air Lines, MarkAir, Midway Airlines, Midwest Airlines, Muse Air, New York Air, Northeastern International Airways, People Express, Pride Air, Reno Air and Sunworld International Airways.

-Best Airlines appears to have been one of the more quixotic of the new entrants.
-It had no identifiable hub or traffic flow, and it only operated for a few years.
-But it is an example of the many new airlines, successful in the long term or not, that took to the skies in the years after the federal Airline Deregulation Act of 1978.
+Best Airlines had no identifiable hub or traffic flow, and it only operated for a few years.
+But it is an example of the many new airlines that took to the skies in the years after the federal Airline Deregulation Act of 1978.